-13 Not only Apuleius, but Plato also, will be accused of obscenity by those who overlook the intention of the ancient philosophers in some of their writings, and who measure the masculine vigour of the minds of these heroes by the effeminacy of their own.
+t Not only Apuleius, but Plato also, will be accused of obscenity by those who overlook the intention of the ancient philosophers in some of their writings, and who measure the masculine vigour of the minds of these heroes by the effeminacy of their own.
 Hence, one Nicholson, in p.
-44 of his Conference with a Deist, says, "A man finds in the Phædrus of Plato, so much of the ερων and ερωμενοσ, with such odd allusions to that execrable vice, that one had need of very virtuous thoughts, and a very charitable mind, to allegorize all the strange metaphors of that discourse into a chaste meaning."
-And Sydenham omitted to publish his translation of the speech of Alcibiades in the Banquet of Plato, because he conceived "some part of it to be so grossly indecent that it might offend the virtuous and encourage the vicious."
-In defence, therefore, of both these writings, I shall only repeat what I have said in the Introductions of my translations of them, "that though there are frequent allusions in the Phædrus to that unnatural vice which was so fashionable among the Greeks, yet the reader will find it severely censured in the course of that dialogue by the divine philosopher.
-There can be no reason to fear, therefore, that the ears of the modest will be shocked by such allusions, since they are inserted with no other view than that they may be exploded as they deserve."
-And with respect to the speech of Alcibiades, it is one of the most essential parts of the Banquet, because the intention of Plato in it was to exemplify in the character of Socrates, as one who had been initiated in the mysteries of love, that perfection of virtue which such an initiation is capable of effect-Hence, as it is demonstrated in the notes, the apparent indecency in this speech is introduced conformably to the machinery of the mysteries, with no other view than to purify the reader from every thing indecent, and to liberate him, in short, from vulgar love, by exciting the amatory eye of intellect to the vision of objects ineffably beautiful and truly divine."
+44 of his Conference with a Deist, says, "A man finds in the Phædrus of Plato, so much of the sews and sewmeros, with such odd allusions to that execrable vice, that one had need of very virtuous thoughts, and a very charitable mind, to allegorize all the strange metaphors of that discourse into a chaste meaning."
+And Sydenham omitted to publish his translation of the speech of Alcibiades in the Banquet of Plato, because he conceived " some part of it to be so grossly indecent that it might offend the virtuous and encourage the vicious."
+In defence, therefore, of both these writings, I shall only repeat what I have said in the Introductions to my translations of them, " that though there are frequent allusions in the Phædrus to that unnatural vice which was so fashionable among the Greeks, yet the reader will find it severely censured in the course of that dialogue by the divine philosopher.
+There can be no reason to fear, therefore, that the ears of the modest will be shocked by such allusions, since they are inserted with no other view than that they may be exploded as they .deserve."
+And with respect to the speech of Alcibiades, it is one of the most essential parts of the Banquet, because the intention of Plato in it was to exemplify in the character of Socrates, as one who had been initiated in the mysteries of love, that perfection of virtue which such an initiation is capable of effecting.
+Hence, as it is demonstrated in the notes, the apparent indecency in this speech is introduced conformably to the machinery of the mysHence, what Iamblichus" says respecting the consecration of the phalli among the ancients in the spring, and the obscene language which was then employed, may be said in defence of these passages in the Metamorphosis: viz.
+"The powers of the human passions that are in us, when they are entirely restrained, become more vehement; but when they are called forth into energy, gradually and commensurately, they rejoice in being moderately gratified, are satisfied; and from hence, becoming purified, they are rendered tractable, and are vanquished without violence.
+On this account, in comedy and tragedy, by surveying the passions of others, we stop our own passions, cause them to be more moderate, and are purified from them.
+In sacred ceremonies, likewise, by certain spectacles and auditions of things base, we become liberated from the injury which happens from the works effected by them.
+Things of this kind, therefore, are introduced for the sake of our soul, and of the diminution of the evils which adhere to it through generation, and of a solution and liberation from its bonds.
+On teries, with no other view than to purify the reader from every thing indecent, and to liberate him, in short, from vulgar love, by exciting the amatory eye of intellect to the vision of objects ineffably beautiful and truly divine."

-14 De Mysterii, Sect. i. cap. xi.
+a De Mysteriis, Sect. i. cap. xi.
 See p.
 53 and 54 of my translation of that work.